15 Aug The Path to Recon Best Practices

 - UCM approval

 A significant bottleneck is misplaced inventory.
-TTM so ware with VIN code or QR code functionality pulls vehicle details into the software upon the vehicle’s release from finance or transport.
+T2L software with VIN code and QR code functionality pulls vehicle details into the software upon the vehicle’s release from finance or transport.
 Vehicles taken out of recon to wait for special-order parts or other reasons are similarly accounted for and tracked.

-Apply TTM reccon best practices first to mechanical and detail operations as they are the two crucial work ow steps.
-Decide the level you need to operate to hit best practices TTM.
-Recon best practices dictate that combination of mechanical — including inspection and parts hold — and detail must be two days or less.
+Apply T2L reccon best practices first to mechanical and detail operations as they are the two crucial workflow steps.
+Decide the level you need to operate to hit best practices T2L.
+Recon best practices dictate that combination of mechanical, including inspection and parts hold, and detail must be two days or less.

 The body shop will likely add another day to 20 or 30 percent of your cars, taking 4.5 days average.
 Consider building in some recon best practices into how work flows through the body shop to increase cycle times there, as well.

 Set response standards for used car manager repair approvals.
-Identify how off-site subletting work is to flow into the mix — and set tight parameters for that work being done.
+Decreasing the amount of time it takes to approve an estimate will significantly decrease your T2L.
+Identify how off-site subletting work is to flow into the mix and set tight parameters for that work being done.

 Perhaps subletting dent and paint repair or tire and wheel detail will eliminate a bottleneck — or perhaps bringing those sublets in-house is the answer for you.
 Some dealers may eliminate final detail work until vehicles are on the frontline.
 High-line brand dealers whose clientele are highly visually aware may not want to do this, but it can be a prudent strategy for others.

-Streamlining here not only reduces TTM, but also holding costs.
+Streamlining here not only reduces T2L, but also holding costs.
 This is a daily percentage of your overhead carried by each unit in inventory.
-NCM Associates has calculated this cost at an average of $32 per vehicle per day (higher for high-line brands) until the vehicle is sold.
+NCM Associates has calculated this cost at an average of $37 per vehicle per day (higher for high-line brands), Dale Pollack estimates daily holding cost to be as high as $85 per vehicle per day until the vehicle is sold.
 Now you can calculate accurate holding costs to see how much gross is being lost.
 This will range from $230,000 to $750,000 annually for the average dealership.

-The third stage is consistently achieving a three-or-four-day TTM range.
-What’s essential here is that within this tight TTM zone, all process-step owners must have real-time access to your recon process data.
+The third stage is consistently achieving a three-or-four-day T2L range.
+What’s essential here is that within this tight T2L zone, all process-step owners must have real-time access to your recon process data.
 This is perhaps the only way to ensure that your crew knows where every car is, and if it is in the right step at the right time.
+Implementing a Work Flow Process that includes mobility through the use of mobile devices is crucial.

 Work progress slows without a clearly defined and communicated way for responsible parties to know when one phase is ready and being transferred up the line to the next stage.
 This can be conveyed by email, text or phone to keep work moving.
 Use of workflow software here ensures tighter control, management and communication.
-Spreadsheets and whiteboards are not useful because they’re just not effective.
+Spreadsheets and whiteboards are not useful because they’re just not effective nor are they based in real time.

 Recon Best practices also require a methodology for technician notes to be added to vehicle inspection screens or sheets.
 Notes notify advisors quickly about the parts and labor needed, so the used car manager can be alerted for his or her prompt approval and parts can be sourced and ready for the technician.